c4mdax/snake-game/README.md

 # Snake Game
-A simple snake game to use for my ML project.
+A simple snake game with a ML implementation.